mysensors/NodeManager/README.md

 	void setMaxThreshold(float value);
 	// do not report values if too close to the previous one (default: 0) void setValueDelta(float value);
 #endif
+#if NODEMANAGER_EEPROM == ON
+	// persist the child's value in EEPROM.
+The value will be saved at each update and loaded at boot time (default: false) void setPersistValue(bool value);
+	bool getPersistValue();
+	// load old value from EEPROM
+	virtual void loadValue();
+	// load current value to EEPROM
+	virtual void saveValue();
+#endif
 ~~~